George Owen's Brightside, Owens Road Epsom, Auckland NZ

 Brightside - a family link

 George was my Great,Great,Grandfather and one of George’s grandsons, Joseph Osbourne Owen (Ossie Owen) was my Grandfather.
-After his arrival to New Zealand in 1841,Brightside, in Epsom’s Owens Road, was established by George Burgoyne Owen in the 1850s with the residence built under the guidance of Architect William Mason.
+After his (George's) arrival to New Zealand in 1841,Brightside, in Epsom’s Owens Road, was established by George Burgoyne Owen in the 1850s with the residence built under the guidance of New Zealand Colonial Architect William Mason.
 Brightside started out as a colonial home and as the Owen family grew to 4 boys and 4 girls more bedrooms, a ballroom and a billiard room were added.
 Brightside became a fashionable nucleus of 19th century Auckland social life.
 The land had been a wedding gift from his future Father-in-law, Joseph Osbourne .
 George, a silversmith from Sheffield, had an enduring passion for horticulture and many of the mature trees in the area date from George’s original plantings.
-After George’s death in 1893 and Selina’s (his widow) death in 1904 the property was sold and became Brightside Hospital.
+After George’s death in 1893 and Selina’s (his widow) death in 1904 the property was sold and became the private Hospital Awanui, before being purchased by the Southern Cross Society and becoming Brightside Hospital.
 The original house was eventually demolished in the late 20th century to make way for a modern hospital building for Southern Cross.

 Ossie Owen qualified as an architect in 1919 and was elected as an Institute Fellow in 1945, practicing in Auckland for many years and becoming quite well known for his traditional English residential designs.
 Some of Auckland’s commercial buildings of note have his signature also.
 Ossie Owen lost his practice in the 1930s depression and like many others in the world at that time took whatever work was available in order to feed his family.
 He later restarted his architectural office in partnership with 2 architect friends and continued successfully until his retirement.